As of May 28, 2021

 Are ABC’s retail stores following any procedures to protect customers from the coronavirus?

 The cleanliness and safe operation of our stores remain a priority, particularly during this pandemic.
 In addition to our daily cleaning efforts in our stores, we’re increasing the time spent cleaning and sanitizing.
 Current evidence from the CDC suggests that novel coronavirus may remain viable for hours to days on surfaces made from a variety of materials.
 As a result, we are focusing attention on our most frequented areas such as checkout counters and bathrooms, and high-touch surfaces such as door handles and knobs.
 In addition, we’ve placed hand sanitizer at all registers for customer and employee use.
-For the health and safety of our employees and customers alike, we’ve installed Plexiglas shields at registers in all 393 of our stores.
-Stores have also installed social distancing markers to ensure customers stand at least six feet apart from one another.
+For the health and safety of our employees and customers alike, we’ve installed Plexiglas shields at registers in all 394 of our stores.

-Effective May 1, 2020, all Virginia Alcoholic Beverage Control Authority employees are required to wear either the disposable/cloth facemasks provided by ABC or their own facemask covering their nose and mouth.
-While we have required customers wear a face mask to shop in ABC stores since May 29, effective July 20, customers will not be permitted to enter any ABC store unless they cover their nose and mouth with a mask, face covering or shield that is 2-ply and can be secured to the head.
+Following updated guidance from the CDC and Governor Northam with regards to face masks, effective May 15, 2021, customers and Virginia ABC employees that are fully vaccinated are no longer required to wear a face mask inside the store.
+Fully vaccinated means more than two weeks have passed since receiving the second dose in a 2-dose series (Pfizer-BioNTech or Moderna) or more than two weeks has passed after receiving a single dose vaccine (Johnson and Johnson).
+Unvaccinated customers and employees will still be required to cover their nose and mouth with a mask, face covering or shield that is 2-ply and can be secured to the head.
 This measure is meant to help protect others in case they are infected with COVID-19 but don’t have symptoms.
 Public health officials indicate face masks or coverings block most large virus-carrying droplets that come out of the nose and mouth.

 Customers may recall earlier this year we used modified counter service in many of our stores to accommodate the need for additional social distancing measures.
 We are not planning to widely re-institute that practice, but may decide to if COVID-19 cases in Virginia continue to surge.
 We will keep customers informed if that is the case.
 We want customers to feel comfortable shopping in our stores and employees to feel safe coming to work.